hernandoit/AboutMe/README.md

 - Assembled server for New York Stock Exchange (NYSE) for financial application (Options Flash); analyzing unusual trade options coming in at 4.5gbps
 - Utilized quality assurance standards for Iridium GPS technologies using MS Excel as test case platform
-- Hard wired industrial CNC with MicroStep X, Y, and Z drivers
+- Hard wired industrial CNC with MicroStep X, Y, and Z axis drivers